Red Sox 2B, 2008 AL MVP Dustin Pedroia retires - WTMJ

 A four-time All-Star and four-time Gold Glove winner, Pedroia batted .299 with 140 homers and 725 RBIs in a 17-year career, all with the Red Sox.
 He is the only player ever to earn Rookie of the Year, Gold Glove and MVP awards along with a World Series championship in his first two full seasons; only nine other players have accomplished those feats in their entire career.

-Pedroia managed to play in 105 games that year but had surgery afterward; he admitted to rushing back in 2018, when he lasted only three games before going back on the injured list.
-The Red Sox won a franchise-record 108 games en route to the World Series.
+Pedroia played in 105 games that year but had surgery afterward; he admitted to rushing back in 2018, when he lasted only three games before going back on the injured list.
+The Red Sox won a franchise-record 108 games that season.

-“He’s the heart and soul of this team,” infielder Brock Holt said before the start of the Series against the Dodgers, which Boston won in five games.
+“He’s the heart and soul of this team,” infielder Brock Holt said before the start of the World Series against the Los Angeles Dodgers, won by the Red Sox in five games.
 “To have him here — it’s always better with him here than when he’s gone.”

-During the Series, Pedroia moved into the role of elder statesman.
-He said he was better able to enjoy the ‘18 Series because he didn’t have to focus on playing.

-“We had a lot of young guys and at that time it was my job to help them come along and teach them things I was taught when I was a young player,” he said.

 In 2019, Pedroia played just six games.
 He continued to speak of a comeback before having what the Red Sox said was a “significant setback” in the offseason.

 Pedroia, who did not play at all in the pandemic-shortened 2020 season, has one season remaining on a $110 million, eight-year contract.
-He is owed $25 million, to be paid through 2027.
+He is owed $25 million to be paid through July 15, 2027, including deferred payments.

 “It sucks,” Machado said after the 2019 setback.
 “Obviously, he could down as one of the greatest Red Sox to play this game.”